Hardware-Tailored Diagonalization Circuits: Methods

-In the approach of the previous subsection to algebraically solve Eq.~\eqref{eq:linear_condition_A} from the main text, we iterate through a number of affine subspaces that grows exponentially in the number $k\le n$ of qubits $i$ for which $\mathcal{L}_i$ is a rank-2 quadric hypersurface.
-For large problem sizes, this is infeasible and it is beneficial to restrict the exhaustive part of the search to a smaller number $c\le k$ of rank-2 quadric hypersurfaces.
+In the brute force approach of the previous subsection to algebraically solve Eq.~\eqref{eq:linear_condition_A} from the main text, we iterate through a number of affine subspaces that grows exponentially in the number $k\le n$ of qubits $i$ for which $\mathcal{L}_i$ is a rank-2 quadric hypersurface.
+For large problem sizes, this is infeasible and we can instead restrict the search to a smaller number $c(n)\le k$ of rank-2 quadric hypersurfaces.
 For example, we can work with a constant cutoff